vault27/Foundation/ospf.md

   - 4 - The Router ID of the described AS boundary router
   - 5 - The destination network's IP address
 - Every router stores all LSAs in its LSDB, where his own LSAs are stored as well
+- LSDB is per area: every area has its own LSDB
 - Only a router that has originated a particular LSA is allowed to modify it or withdraw it
 - So Link State ID, Advertising Router, Metric are not changed!
 Metric is not accumulated!
 - Other routers must process and flood this LSA within its defined flooding scope if they recognize the LSA’s type and contents, but they must not ever change its contents, block it, or drop it before its maximum lifetime has expired
 - Summarization and route filtering can be done in a very limited fashion, unlike in distance vector protocols, where summarization and route filtering can be performed at any point in the network
 - In one LSU can be many LSAs, including LSAs from different Advertising Routers
 - Mostly used: 1,2,3,4,5,7
-- 1,2,3 - for all routes exchanges inside OSPF domain
+- 1,2,3 - for all routes exchanges inside OSPF domain - CCNP Core exam
 - 4,5,7 - for external redistributed routes
 - Sequence number - 32 bit number - it is incremented after each sending LSA - if router receives LSA with sequence number larger than in LSDB it processes it, and if it is smaller, router discards it
 - LSA age - every 1800 seconds - 30 minutes - router sends new LSAs with LSA age set to 0 - every second this value increments in LSDB.
 When age is 3600 seconds and nothiing new arrived - LSA is purged